All Episodes

 I just read the second portion here, and I just got like a little eureka moment here.

-It goes, um, as used in the subsection, the term office does not include the office held by any person as a retired officer of the armed forces of the United States.
+It goes, as used in the subsection, the term office does not include the office held by any person as a retired officer of the armed forces of the United States.

-Trump's lawyers might be able to be able to argue he's commander in chief of the military.
+Trump's lawyers might be able to argue.

 That's a big brain move.